Nogardagem/os/references/os-bat-explanation.md

 `boot.asm` is my bootloader (just [the sample](wikibook-bootloader-sample.md) as of this stage).

-`boot.bin` is the resulting binary file from compilation.
+`boot.bin` is the resulting binary file from assembling `boot.asm`.

 All of these files, as well as `os.bat` itself, are contained in [`os/src/`](/src/).